vliu15/rcn/README.md

-# Recurrent Neural Networks as Central Pattern Generators
+# Recurrent Control Nets as Central Pattern Generators
-In our [previous repository](https://github.com/vliu15/CPG-RL), we explored various models that could improve upon the baseline Multilayer Perceptron policy baseline.
-We found that Recurrent Neural Networks work pretty well and intend to explore the recurrent architecture in depth in this repository.
-Additionally, the addition of gates and enhanced memory (i.e. Gated Recurrent Units, Long Short-Term Memories) decreased performance in these tasks.
-As a result, we only focus on vanilla Recurrent Neural Networks.
+In our [previous repository](https://github.com/vliu15/CPG-RL), we explored various models that could improve upon the baseline Multilayer Perceptron policy baseline and found that Recurrent Neural Networks work well.
+In this repository, we provide our code for our Recurrent Control Net, which beats Multilayer Perceptron and Structured Control Net baselines.

 ## Usage
 We provide scripts to design and train models.
 Upon exit, the weights of that training session are automatically saved.
 Below are run commands to render the environment with pretrained weights as well as log episodic reward during training.